 UCLA is a large urban university situated between the city and the sea at the foot of the Santa Monica Mountains.
 Less than six miles from the Pacific, it is bordered by Sunset and Wilshire boulevards.
 As the city has grown physically and culturally, so has the campus, whose students and faculty mirror the cultural and racial diversity of today's Los Angeles.
-UCLA boasts broad vistas, landscaped gardens, and a blend of architectural styles ranging from Romanesque to modern.
-Campus moods vary from the activity of Bruin Walk to the serenity of the Japanese Garden.
+UCLA is one of the most widely respected and recognized universities in the world, and its impact on society can be felt into the far reaches of the globe.
+Students come from around the world to receive a UCLA education, and our alumni go on to become leaders in their fields, from elected officials to heads of international corporations

 UCLA is recognized as the West's leading center for the arts, culture, and medical research.
 Each year, more than half a million people attend visual and performing arts programs on campus, while more than 300,000 patients from around the world come to the UCLA Medical Center for treatment.
-The university has roughly 313 buildings on 419 acres that house the College of Letters and Science and 11 professional schools serving over 37,500 students.
+The university has roughly 313 buildings on 419 acres that house the College of Letters and Science and 11 professional schools serving over 37,000 students.
 Nearly one in every 140 Californians holds a UCLA degree.

-Today, UCLA is rated one of the best public research universities in the U.S. and among a handful of top U.S. research universities, public and private.
-The top administrative officer is Chancellor Albert Carnesale, the eighth chief executive in UCLA's 86-year history.
+UCLA is rated one of the best public research universities in the U.S. and among a handful of top U.S. research universities, public and private.
+Professor Norman Abrams is Acting Chancellor of UCLA.
+He succeeds Chancellor Albert Carnesale, the eighth chief executive in UCLA's 87-year history.